-Appendix A includes a revised connection fee schedule as approved by the Board of Directors effective October 15, 2009.
+Appendix A includes the current connection fee schedule as approved by the Board of Directors effective January 1, 2020.
 For the most current connection fee schedule visit www.gnhwpca.com.

-The installation of outside grease traps and oil/sand separators as part of a new lateral connection or independent of any other site work will be charged the established standard repair fee.
+The installation of outside grease traps and oil/sand separators independent of any other site work will be charged the established standard repair fee.

-&lt;sup>1 Red Oak Consulting, Greater New haven Water Pollution Control Authority - Connection Fee Study, July 2006
+1 Red Oak Consulting, Greater New Haven Water Pollution Control Authority - Connection Fee Study, July 2006